johnretsas/johnretsas.github.io/README.md

-Personal internet vertex for salutation.
+Personal web vertex for salutation.